rootux/firestarter/README.md

 # Deploy
-When you commit to master there is an auto commit to staging http://stg-dreams.burnerot.com/ To deploy to production - open heroku dashboard navgiate to project and click on deploy to production
+When you commit to master there is an auto commit to staging http://stg-dreams.burnerot.com/ To deploy to production - open heroku dashboard navgiate to project and click on "Promote to production"

 # Events
 Each year we have new dreams.